Odin412/titanai-studio-alpha/README.md

-# TitanAI Studio Frontend
+# TitanAI Alpha Platform

-This contains the full React/Vite UI.
+This zip contains everything you need to deploy TitanAI Studio.